-We are of the view that SVBTC is a force that can be an organizational catalyst to facilitate OC and encourage the improvement of OCB (Fruhen & Keith, 2014; Martin & Good, 2014).
-SVBTC is also a hub for intellectual power to anticipate organizational congruence issues in the form of individual divergence which can be transformed into organizational convergence so as to encourage OC improvement and better OCB achievement.
-Thus, it can be understood that the purpose of SVBTC is to build an intellectual power center consisting of a collection of soft competence attributes as outlined in the indicators as a result of a deliberate and logical investment of knowledge (Suk et al., 2020; Xu et al., 2019).
-SVBTC can be the basis for organizations to develop and improve OCB for the following reasons.
-First; the intellectual strength embedded in the SVBTC will produce a good spirit of innovation to seek breakthroughs in order to develop more adaptive dimensions and indicators to become engines for improving OCB (Loveday et al., 2021).
-Second; in the SVBTC concept, teamwork cohesiveness can be developed in more specific indicators so as to encourage employees to have better OCB from day to day (Michalisin et al., 2004; Morela et al., 2013).
-Third; SVBTC can be a new concept to build various innovations in the process of improving employee OCB (Tekleab et al., 2016).
+We believe that SVBTC is a force that can be an organizational catalyst to facilitate OC and encourage the improvement of OCB (Fruhen & Keith, 2014; Martin & Good, 2014).
+SVBTC is also a hub for intellectual power to anticipate organizational congruence issues in the form of individual divergence, which can be transformed into organizational convergence to encourage OC improvement and better OCB achievement.
+Thus, it can be understood that SVBTC aims to build a center of intellectual strength which consists of a collection of soft competence attributes as outlined in the indicators as a result of deliberate and logical knowledge investment (Suk et al., 2020; Xu et al., 2019).
+SVBTC can be the basis for organizations developing and improving OCB for the following reasons.
+First, the intellectual strength embedded in the SVBTC will produce a good spirit of innovation to seek breakthroughs to develop more adaptive dimensions and indicators to become engines for improving OCB (Loveday et al., 2021).
+Second, in the SVBTC concept, teamwork cohesiveness can be developed in more specific indicators to encourage employees to have better OCB from day to day (Michalisin et al., 2004; Morela et al., 2013).
+Third, SVBTC can be a new concept to build various innovations in improving employee OCB (Tekleab et al., 2016).